Blockchainbrett/blockchainbrett.com/content/pages/about.md

 ---

 I've been building companies in the blockchain space for several years; including product developement, recruiting teams, and business development.

-I cofounded Terminal with Harrison Hines and Janison Sivarajah, which we all previously met at ConsensSys.
+As one of the cofounders of Terminal alongside Harrison Hines, our CEO and Janison Sivarajah, our CTO, we are building the worlds leading dapp management platform.
+We all previously cofounded blockchain companies or dapps beforehand and came together to focus on the vision of managing your dapp in one place.

 At ConsenSys I was part of the founding team of Balanc3, which was the "Quickbooks for Crypto".
-There I led product development and business development to release the app and sell to 70+ dApps.
-My experience in the blockchain industry started during 2016 building a dapp on a private instance of Quorum using Azure to improve the dining dollar student experience at Fordham (while starting the Fordham blockchain community, Fordham FinTech Network).
-Mid 2016 was my "down the rabbit hole" experience in which I read numerous whitepapers, met key people based in NYC, and started my building my own product.
+There I led product development to release the production app targeting the full crypto bookkeeper Product-Market-Fit in a year, and led business development selling the product to 70+ dApps.

+My experience in the blockchain industry originally began in 2016 building a dapp on a private instance of Quorum using Azure to improve the dining dollar student experience at Fordham (while starting the Fordham blockchain community, Fordham FinTech Network).
+Mid 2016 was my "down the rabbit hole" experience in which I read numerous whitepapers, met key people based in NYC (Thankful for meetups!), and started building my own product.

 ![bio1.jpg](bio1.jpg)